Xray-OS/xray_os/README.md

 Most of this issues will get fix eventually, remember this is still on **BETA**, so you're advised.

 ### ATTENTION:
-At the moment Xray_OS build folder has been taken off, due to fix procedures that needs to be applied to it, we hope that eventually it's back on the repo.
+At the moment Xray_OS build folder has been taken off, due to procedures that needs to be applied to it, we hope that eventually it's back on the repo.